-Charlotte Christian Law is an award-winning Alabama law firm that focuses on Family and Divorce Law.
+The Law Offices of Charlotte Christian and Associates is an award-winning Alabama law firm that focuses on Family and Divorce Law.
 They serve divorcing couples and their families by using an individualized approach, taking into consideration the fact that each family is unique.
 They work with various professionals like financial planners, property appraisers, psychologists, and many others, in order to provide their clients with the best options based on their individual needs.

 If you are considering getting a divorce, remember that you don’t have to go through it alone.
 Consult with an experienced family and divorce lawyer to discuss your needs and get their opinion on the best course of action for you.
 You are already losing your family, don’t lose yourself in the process.
 Getting help is not just about getting any kind of help.
 It means getting the kind of help that is best suited for your situation.
 Go through the divorce process in Alabama with a trustworthy and passionate divorce lawyer who will fight for your rights and protect your family’s peace, as much as possible.

 Call or text (256) 859-7277 or complete a Free Case Evaluation form